seejohnrun/seejohnrun.github.io/_posts/2012-02-24-grep-default-options.markdown

 $ grep &quot;search_thing&quot; dir1 dir2 .. dirN
 {% endhighlight %}

 for your default behavior.
-Because I don t like the default red color of the highlight, I also throw in:
+Because I don't like the default red color of the highlight, I also throw in:
 <div>
 <pre><code>export GREP_COLOR='0;93' </code></pre>
 </div>